oshaughnessy/maysl.soccer/_pages/rules.md

 ### When to Borrow Players

 * Borrow just enough players to fill your field positions, but not enough for substitutes (see the team-size table below).
-* Borrow players to support your team, not to add new scoring abilities.
+* Borrow players to support your team, not to add new scoring prowess.
   Consider adding them as defenders or a goalkeeper rather than offense goal-makers.
 * If a team is short players, both can agree to play short and keep an even